lowspace/COMP90024-Project/twitterlance/Readme.md

 ## Docker Image

-A docker images is used in the deployment: [yangzy3/twitterlance](https://hub.docker.com/repository/docker/yangzy3)
+The web app docker image used in the deployment: [yangzy3/twitterlance](https://hub.docker.com/repository/docker/yangzy3)